Mirosław Sekuła: Marshal of Silesia

 Sekuła was appointed by the government as the Undersecretary of State for Finances in 2011.
 In 2013, he was elected as the sixth Marshal of Silesian Voivodeship by the Silesian Regional Assembly, replacing embattled Marshal Adam Matusiewicz.
 Following the election of Sekuła, the Silesian Autonomy Movement pulled out of the Civic Platform and Polish People's Party coalition in the executive board after the dismissal of its representative.
 As marshal, Sekuła successfully advocated the Polish Football Association to choose Silesian Stadium as a candidate for the UEFA Euro 2020 championship.
 Sekuła also supported finishing construction efforts for the new Silesian Museum in Katowice.
 During his marshalship, Sekuła was commonly found commenting on the neatness of dress and organization of provincial government officials, prompting pro-cycling groups to accuse the marshal of not approving bureaucrats commuting to work by bicycle.
-Sekuła also was an advocate for protecting children from the effects of the War in Donbass in eastern Ukraine, noting the strong connections Silesians had with the Donbas region.
+Sekuła also was an advocate for protecting children from the effects of the War in Donbas in eastern Ukraine, noting the strong connections Silesians had with the Donbas region.

 In September 2014, Sekuła announced his resignation as marshal prior to that year's local elections.
 He was replaced by Wojciech Saługa.